rod-trent/Copilot-for-Security/Prompts/Promptbooks/readme.md

 # Promptbook Template Example (how it looks)

-Required Plugins: <insert plugin names required for this content>
+Required Plugins: -insert plugin names required for this content-

-To expose <insert activity> in an environment using Copilot for Security, you could use the following series of prompts:
+To expose -insert activity- in an environment using Copilot for Security, you could use the following series of prompts:

 1. **1st prompt description**:
    ```